kolide/fleet/docs/hosts/adding-hosts.md

 ## Launching osqueryd

-Assuming that you arere deploying your enrollment secret as the environment variable `OSQUERY_ENROLL_SECRET` and your osquery server certificate is at `/etc/osquery/kolide.crt`, you could copy and paste the following command with the following flags:
+Assuming that you arere deploying your enrollment secret as the environment variable `OSQUERY_ENROLL_SECRET` and your osquery server certificate is at `/etc/osquery/kolide.crt`, you could copy and paste the following command with the following flags (be sure to replace acme.kolide.co with the hostname for your Kolide installation):

 ```
 osqueryd